newrelic/docs-website/src/data-dictionary/events/MobileSession/newRelicVersion.md

 type: attribute
 events:
   - MobileSession
+  - MobileHandledException
 ---

 The version number of the agent running on the application.
 For example: 4.232.0.
+Duplicate of `newRelicAgentVersion`.